jarokaz/vertex-sandbox/persistance-resource/README.md

-# Running MosaicML training workloads on Vertex AI Training Persistent Resource
+# Running MosaicML training workloads on Vertex AI Training persistance resources

-## Experimenting locally
+This sample demonstrates how run MosaicML llm_foundry workloads on a Vertex AI [persitent resource](https://cloud.google.com/vertex-ai/docs/training/persistent-resource-overview).
+You will run jobs that pretrain MosaicML MPT models on C4 dataset.

+## Developing and testing a custom training container

+In this sample we are going to use a custom training container image that packages **MosaicLM llm_foundry**.

-You can prepare and test a docker image that will be used with Vertex AI Training persistence resource on a user instance of Vertex Workbench.
-Make sure that your instance has the same GPU type as the persistent cluster.
-If you want to test FSDP locally allocate two GPUs to your instance.
+Before submitting Vertex Training jobs it is recommended to prepare and test a docker image that will be used with Vertex AI training using a local development environment.
+For example you could use a user-managed instance of Vertex Workbench.
+Make sure that your instance has the same GPU type as the nodes in a persistance cluster.

 ### Build MosaicML docker image

-Use the same docker image for both local testing and Vertex Training jobs.
+You will use the same docker image for both local testing and Vertex Training jobs.

 ```
 PROJECT_ID=jk-mlops-dev